Essential Maintenance

 The main function of SACRE is to advise the local authority on matters related to the teaching of religious education which follows the agreed syllabus, and on collective worship in schools.

-The Blackburn with Darwen agreed syllabus for religious education 2017-2022 was adopted from RE Today.
-It is the syllabus to be used by all community schools and is recommended for, academies and free schools.
+The Blackburn with Darwen agreed syllabus for religious education for 2023 to 2028 was adopted from Blackburn Diocese.
+It is the syllabus to be used by all community schools and is recommended for academies and free schools.
 The full document has been distributed directly to all schools.
-Any schools requiring the full version to be resent should contact a.ashworth-taylor@blackburn.gov.uk.
-For agreed syllabus details please contact Sharifa Valli on 01254 666462 or email sharifa.valli@blackburn.gov.uk.
+If you need it re-sending, contact a.ashworth-taylor@blackburn.gov.uk.
+For agreed syllabus details, email Sharifa Valli at sharifa.valli@blackburn.gov.uk or telephone 01254 666462.

-The Agreed syllabus will be reviewed in 2021-22 and a new/revised version will be published in 2022.
-Until notified otherwise schools should continue to use the 2017-2022 version.
+The Agreed syllabus will be reviewed in 2028 to 2029, and a new or revised version will be published in 2029.

 Details on the legal framework, rights and responsibilities can be found on the GOV UK website.